-Each configuration of self-contained breathing apparatus (SCBA) certified by NIOSH is assigned a "service life" classification for a duration time of each size of air supply cylinder (30 minute, 45 minute, etc.).
-The service life duration time is determined by NIOSH using a breathing machine designed to simulate an average adult user performing work at a "moderate work rate."
+Each configuration of self-contained breathing apparatus (SCBA) certified by NIOSH is assigned a "service life" classification by NIOSH.
+The "service life" classification is determined by a breathing machine test conducted by NIOSH.
+The tests are conducted on a breathing machine which is designed to simulate an average adult user performing work at a "moderate work rate" as defined by NIOSH.

-The user should not expect to obtain the NIOSH rated service life duration time from this respirator on each use.
+The user should not expect to obtain the NIOSH rated service life from this respirator on each use.
 The work being performed may be more or less strenuous than that used in the NIOSH test.
-Where work is more strenuous, the duration may be less than one half the NIOSH rated service life and the time remaining after either end of service indicator alarm actuates may be similarly reduced.
+Where work is more strenuous, the duration may be less than one half the NIOSH rated service time.
+Likewise, the time remaining after any end of service indicator alarm actuates may be similarly reduced.
 The end of service indicator alarms actuate when approximately 25% of full cylinder pressure remains in the cylinder and valve assembly.
-The alarms will continue to operate until the cylinder is nearly depleted.
+The VIBRALERT will continue to operate until the cylinder is nearly depleted.
+The HEADS-UP DISPLAY end of service time indicator will continue to operate until it is manually turned off.

-The duration time of the respirator will depend on such factors as:
+The duration of the respirator will depend on such factors as: